Roland McKeown: Colorado Avalanche

 As a free agent from the Hurricanes, McKeown was signed to a one-year, two-way contract with the Colorado Avalanche on July 28, 2021.
 In the 2021–22 season, McKeown was assigned by the Avalanche to play exclusively with AHL affiliate, the Colorado Eagles.
 In a top four role within the blueline of the Eagles, McKeown contributed with 3 goals and 20 points through 61 games.
 In elevating his play in the post-season, McKeown helped the Eagles advance to the Division finals in adding 8 assists through 9 games.

 Nashville Predators

 Unable to feature with the championship winning Avalanche, McKeown at the conclusion of his contract left as a free agent and was signed to a two-year, two-way contract with the Nashville Predators on July 13, 2022.

+San Diego Gulls

+At the conclusion of his contract with the Predators, McKeown left the club by signing as a free agent to a two-year AHL contract with the San Diego Gulls, primary affiliate to the Anaheim Ducks, on July 2, 2024.

 International play

 McKeown won a gold medal with Team Canada at the 2013 IIHF World U18 Championships.

 At the 2016 IIHF World Junior Championships held in Helsinki, McKeown led the Canadian team in plus-minus at +4.
 Canada reached the quarterfinals, but was eliminated by the host Finland.